senotype_editor

 Authorization state

 Only authorized users may edit a senotype.
 If a senotype shows a “prohibited” icon ( img_8.png), the user is not authorized to edit the submission file.
-Although the data for the submission will still display in the Definition section, controls will be disabled.
+Although the data for the submission will still display in the Definition section, editing controls that can add, delete, or change data will be disabled.

 img_7.png